Guam baseball wins via mercy over Fiji

-Up 2-0 in the second inning, Jathan Muna-Barnes hit a three-run triple to lift young gunners to a 5-0 lead.
+Up 2-0 in the second inning, Jathan Muña-Barnes hit a three-run triple to lift the young gunners to a 5-0 lead.
 With the Fiji pitcher unable to find the strike zone, Guam’s batters let him pitch to load up the count.
-A sacrifice from Shon Muna Jr. and a grounder from Jeremiah Sablan, and Guam continued to capitalize, pulling in three more runners to close the inning up 8-0.
+A sacrifice from Shon Muña Jr. and a grounder from Jeremiah Sablan, and Guam continued to capitalize, pulling in three more runners to close the inning up 8-0.

-With the mercy rule looming over them, Fiji showed signs of life in the fifth inning.
-With the bases loaded, no outs and the score at 13-0, Fiji got in two runs.
+With the mercy rule looming, Fiji showed signs of life in the fifth inning.
+With the bases loaded, no outs and the score at 13-0, Fiji drove in two runs.
 Two outs later, a base hit slipped past second base for Fiji’s third run.
-However, with calls from the dugout urging pitcher Jayce Concepcion to “get us out of here!,” Guam delivered on the final out and earned their first win of Mini Games competition.
+However, with calls from the dugout urging pitcher Jayce Concepcion to “get us out of here!”
+Guam delivered on the final out and earned its first win of Mini Games competition.

-Palau is currently 2-0 after winning 13-2 over the home team, NMI, in front of a huge crowd Saturday evening.
-Guam (1-1) faces Solomon islands today at 7 p.m.
-Solomon lost to Palau 21-0 in their opener on Friday.
+Palau is currently 2-0 after winning 13-2 over the home team, Northern Mariana Islands, in front of a huge crowd Saturday evening.
+Guam (1-1) faces Solomon Islands at 7 p.m. today.
+The Solomons lost to Palau 21-0 in its opener on Friday.

 “I had a feeling they will be nervous and they are,” he said after the game.
 “The younger players need to know that they can play ball and learn to be composed in front of intense crowds, whether it’s the home crowd or not.”